|

 who kept me awake all night with their racket and utter destruction

+of everything in sight.
 The Memphis Ballet was run by the Tevlins, a

 nice young married couple and former students at Butler.
 I never got